 As the coronavirus went global, so did disinformation.
-One convenient target were the ballooning European diasporas in the era of Schengen and free movement.
+The ballooning European diasporas in the era of Schengen and free movement posed a convenient target.
 With almost a fifth of its citizens abroad, Lithuania was no exception.

 “I listened to a Russian doctor’s recording from Tenerife,” read one of the thousands of comments in a popular Lithuanian diaspora Facebook group. “[The doctor] said the workers were completely unprotected, and the deceased were issued any diagnosis other than the coronavirus.”